JavaScript is required

 Public interest disclosures

-Public interest disclosures are vital to ensure integrity of the Victorian public service, including councils, and fight corruption.
+Public interest disclosures (PIDs) are vital to ensure integrity of the Victorian public service, including councils, and fight corruption.

-If you do want your complaint handed as a public interest disclosure, we must notify the Independent Broad-based Anti-corruption Commission (IBAC) and refer the complaint to IBAC for assessment.
 After it is assessed, the complaint could be referred back to us for investigation because the Chief Municipal Inspector is an investigating entity under the PID Act.

 If your complaint is assessed as a public interest disclosure: